 St John Payne Catholic School uniform symbolises respect for authority and order, as well as the idea of basic equality.
-The colours of the school uniform are maroon, black and yellow.
-Maroon represents the martyr's blood, black represents the death of the martyr and gold represents the martyr in heaven.
-Parents and guardians are responsible for assuring that their children are appropriately dressed.
+Parents and carers are responsible for assuring that their children are appropriately dressed.
 Students are expected to be tidy at all times and should wear their uniforms in a manner that reflects pride in themselves and in their school.